EN >>>

-Art Pavilion in Zagreb and Out of Sight are temporary moving to the Ethnographic museum in Zagreb with the group exhibition SIX SAMPLES OF CATASTROPHE that examines the representational, aesthetic, and tactile qualities of materials as visible imprints of invisible or less visible human interventions into the life of matter and nature.
+Art Pavilion in Zagreb and Out of Sight are temporary moving to the Ethnographic museum in Zagreb with the group exhibition SIX SAMPLES OF DISASTER that examines the representational, aesthetic, and tactile qualities of materials as visible imprints of invisible or less visible human interventions into the life of matter and nature.
 They manifest in a range from political hegemonies to ecological disasters, and speak of extractivist policies and (neo)colonialism.
 Employing archival methods of collection, indexing and selection, the works emulate museum displays and correlate with the concept of the Ethnographic Museum where they are exhibited.
 By linking human customs, both past and present extractivist practices and daily life, they pave the way for an ethnology viewed through the lens of human exploitation of natural resources.
 The industries of paint, oil, electromagnetic research, stone extraction, and bauxite processing have long navigated the tension between notions of progress, wealth accumulation, exploitation, and dominance.
 The exhibition weaves together mythology, folklore, history, magic, and scientific viewpoints, drawing attention to the destructive imprint of the humanity’s relationship with non-human nature.

 In his work SAMMLUNG BAU UND SCHMUCKSTEIN ALTES ROM, Hannes Böck shows us 55 stone samples from a collection of ancient Roman building materials.
 Filmed on 16mm colour film, they appear to be fragments of an abstract composition.
 The 15-minute film superimposes three imperial representations: the colonial appropriation of natural resources in conquered territories by the Roman Empire, the legitimization of European imperialism by harking back to an idealised Greco-Roman past, and the institutionalisation/discursive construction of photography as an objectifying tool in the service of modern science.